FredFern11/Blockchain/README.md

-My own implementation of a blockchain.
+My own implementation of the blockchain.